Confusing consulate requirements? I’ve already done the homework for you

 How long does it take to obtain Mexican residency?

-Can I apply directly for Permanent Residency?
+Can I apply directly for Mexican Permanent Residency?

 Do I need an immigration lawyer for Mexican residency?

-Expert content • Reviewed regularly • Last updated: September 17, 2025
+Expert content • Reviewed regularly • Last updated: February 2026

 See All Tours!